Felix-Okeyo/Felix-Okeyo/README.md

 ### Hello there 👋

 Hello, I'm Felix a junior software engineer with a knack for frontend web development (primarily).
-I equally have experience in API development, worked in teams on open-source projects,  and innovative products.
-Ready to gain more experience, improve on code practice, contribute to innovating projects.
+    1. I have experience in API development, worked in teams on open-source projects,  and innovative products.
+    2. Ready to gain more experience, improve on code practice, contribute to innovating projects.
 Always seeking excellence and timely delivery.

 ### 🛠️ Technologies and Tools